leepowellcouk/todo-list-react/README.md

 # To Do List - React
 Simple 'To Do' list built with JSPM, System.js and React.

+*NOTE: This requires at least Node v4.0.0 to run as it makes use of ES6*

 To install simply clone this repo to your local environment, fire up a terminal and change directory into the newly cloned root then execute:

      $ npm install